 Conclusion

-The system is proposed to retain the environmental beauty and atmospheric purity through natural means.
+There is lack of focus on the matter of effectiveness of plants in reversing climate change though a lot of improvement in the environment can be achieved just by planting what’s needed.
+Although there are several researches done on finding out the attributes and effectiveness of plants but there is void when it comes to implementing these findings with the help of technology.
+The system proposed is capable of helping in retaining the environmental beauty and atmospheric purity through natural means.
 This solution is chosen to be implemented smartly because in the world of digital living, the people would like to tackle the plantation via automation.
 The hardware and the software module is developed separately with their respective requirements while the successful integration of the modules enabled IoTree to work.

 The IoTree was also planned considering its extension towards AI and AR.
 Automatic watering services will be provided using the algorithms of ML, when the system alerts the decrement in the water level of the plant.
 Along with this, the system will additionally have the fancy feature using AR which will enable the user to visualize the look of their place before and after plantation with the growth length of plant.